Self-defeating personality disorder

 Self-defeating personality disorder (also known as masochistic personality disorder) was a proposed personality disorder.
-As a descriptor for Other personality disorder it was mentioned in the DSM-III in 1980.
-It was discussed in an appendix of the revised third edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-III-R) in 1987, but was never formally admitted into the manual.
-Because of its significant overlap with other personality disorders (borderline, avoidant and dependent) the distinction was not seen as clinically valuable.
+As a descriptor for "Other personality disorder" it was included in the DSM-III in 1980.
+It was discussed in an appendix of the DSM-III-R in 1987, but was never formally admitted into the manual.
+The distinction was not seen as clinically valuable because of its significant overlap with other personality disorders (borderline, avoidant and dependent).
+Both the DSM-III and DSM-III-R separated the condition from sexual masochism.

 It was entirely excluded from the DSM-IV.
-Since the DSM-5, the diagnoses other specified personality disorder and unspecified personality disorder have mostly replaced its use.
+Since the DSM-5, the diagnoses other specified / unspecified personality disorder have mostly replaced its use.